houmain/keymapper/README.md

 **Other Linux distributions:**

-No packages are provided yet, please follow the instructions for [building manually](#Building).
+No packages are provided yet, please follow the instructions for [building manually](#Building) or download a portable build from the [latest release](https://github.com/houmain/keymapper/releases/latest) page.

 To try it out, simply create a [configuration](#configuration) file and start it using:
 ```